D0tSM3/FinalProject/README.md

 ## Conclusion

 By following these instructions and implementing the necessary media queries and adjustments, you will create a responsive website that adapts to different screen sizes and user preferences.
 This project also emphasizes the importance of transitioning to digital solutions to achieve carbon neutrality.

----

-Feel free to customize the README as needed.
-Good luck with your final project!